microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/security-ediscoverynoncustodialdatasource.md

 Non-custodial data sources let you add data to a case without having to associate it to a custodian.
-To learn more, visit [Add non-custodial data sources to an Advanced eDiscovery case
+To learn more, visit [Add non-custodial data sources to an eDiscovery (Premium) case
 ](/microsoft-365/compliance/non-custodial-data-sources)